jaydonhansen/gosh/README.md

 - exit
 - ls

 There is basic support for running regular shell commands.
-Do not use vim, it will kill your terminal in amazing ways.
+Do not try to run vim, it will kill your terminal in amazing ways.